smy1/swlab/python/README.md

 >pip install moviepy==1.0.3 ## this installs the older version
 >pip install moviepy ## this installs the latest version
 >```

+### Important points to take note of
+When manually providing arguments:
+> [!IMPORTANT]
+> For parameters that expects a list, even if there is only one item that Python needs to deal with, the argument must be given within square brackets (e.g., ["a62_c62"]) so that Python treats it like a list, otherwise, the function will return an error.
+Examples of such parameters are the "camera" subfolder (in Example 1) and the "start time" information (in Example 2).

+When using an Excel file:
+> [!IMPORTANT]
+> The information entered in __the first column of the Excel file (i.e., the names of the first-level subfolders) must be a string__ (in Python terms), as shown in Figure 1 of Example 2 below (notice the tiny green triangle in the top left corner of each cell).
+To force Excel to accept numbers as strings, add an inverted comma before the number.
+This is very important, otherwise, Python might not be able to match the information in the Excel file with the subfolder names.

+Before syncing videos:
+> [!IMPORTANT]
+> In order for the functions to sync videos successfully, __the names of the videos must end with the time (in minutes and seconds) of the first frame__, for example, 56M09S (which means that the first frame of this video occured at the 56th minute and 9th second of some hour).
+If the second video's first frame occured at 56M00S, this means that it started recording 9 seconds before the first video, hence, the function will sync the two videos by cutting the first 9 seconds of the second video.

 ## Examples
 ### 1. Merge videos